Rod Taylor played columnist Chris Andrews -- a variation on his Glenn Evans character from "Hong Kong" --

 January 1962 column by Erskine Johnson, the Hollywood correspondent for

-the Newspaper Enterprise Association (NEA), said that the network was deluged
+the Newspaper Enterprise Association (NEA), said that ABC had been deluged

 with about 11,000 letters of protest over the cancellation of "Hong Kong."

 The column assures readers that Rod would be returning to TV as Glenn Evans,

 but in "Dateline: San Francsico" rather than "Hong Kong."